Senators Sotto, Lacson, Dela Rosa, and Marcos put forward the bill.

 Seventh is why the government’s Commission on Human Rights opposes the Act.

-Eighth is why international human rights organization are opposing the Act.
+Eighth is why international human rights organizations are opposing the Act.

 International human rights organizations such as Amnesty International, Human Rights Watch and the UN High Commissioner for Human Rights have openly opposed the Bill that later became the Act.
 Their concerns emerge from the Duterte-led administration's record of cracking down on political opposition and more recently, the arrest of government critics during the pandemic lockdown.